 Tolerance levels, the ability to cope with stress and energy levels all take a nosedive.
 It is at this time that you visualise taking the letter opener and plunging it into your boss’s forehead, you’re snapping like a Chihuahua at your co-workers and all you want to do is put your head on your desk and take a nap.

-So how do you calm the choppy PMS waters and make it more smooth sailing?
+So, how do you calm the choppy PMS waters and make the sail more smoother?

 1. Get to know your cycle